1885 - 1916

 The dedication of the war shrine for St Thomas's Parish, Coventry, took place at the Parish Church on Sunday by the Bishop of Worcester, who, after the shortened evening service gave a suitable address to a large gathering of people, and afterwards inspected the Church Lads' Brigade.
 The shine had been asked for by a number of parishioners, and the idea was energetically taken up by the Vicar and a small committee.
 There are 430 names inscribed on the shrine, 30 of whom have made the supreme sacrifice, the names of the latter being read out by the Bishop before the dedication.
 The war shrine bears the following names of those who have fallen: ...., FC Yardley, .....

-Soldiers Effects to brother Arthur, sisters Ethel and Eva, Pension to sister Eva, his effects were sent to his brother Arthur, then living at 56 Breckfield Road North, Liverpool, together with Frederick’s 3 medals.
+Soldiers Effects, Army pay of £3 12s 3d was shared by his brother Arthur, sisters Ethel and Eva, Pension to sister Eva.
+A £5 War Gratuity went to his sister Eva.
+His personal effects were sent to his brother Arthur, then living at 56 Breckfield Road North, Liverpool, together with Frederick’s 3 medals.

 Personal items returned:- Diary, writing ?, cigarette case, metal match box, disc, whistle, 2 farthings, 2 bullets

-On 18th July 1920, Arthur Wallace swore a declaration to the effect that Frederick’s parents were dead (it is believed that Samuel died late in 1914 and Hannah in 1915) and listing Arthur’s family as Arthur, and their sisters Ethel, then 27 years old and living in Fareham, Hampshire, and Eva, 22 years, living at 55 Canning Street, Liverpool.
+On 18th July 1920, Arthur Wallace swore a declaration to the effect that Frederick’s parents were dead (his mother, Hannah, died, aged 49, in 1915) and listing Arthur’s family as Arthur, and their sisters Ethel, then 27 years old and living in Fareham, Hampshire, and Eva, 22 years, living at 55 Canning Street, Liverpool.

-Birth records show Frederick as born in 1898 but when he enlisted he gave his age as 19 years 5 months, ie born 1895 - he was one of the many who told lies about his age in order to enlist.
+Birth records show Frederick as born in 1897 but when he enlisted he gave his age as 19 years 5 months, i.e. born in 1895 - he was one of the many who told lies about his age in order to enlist.

 We currently have no further information on Frederick Charles Yardley, If you have or know someone who may be able to add to the history of this soldier, please contact us.